 The process of deep cleaning in order to treat gum disease mainly consists of two things:

 2. Root Planning.

 Scaling essentially involves using a metallic tool like a dental scaler or a curette to scrap off the plaque from beneath the gum line.
-However, these are hand held tools and aids the dentist in reaching areas that your toothbrush is not able to reach.
-The other way is using of an ultrasonic instrument.
+However, these are hand-held tools and aid the dentist in reaching areas that your toothbrush is not able to reach.
+The other way is using an ultrasonic instrument.
 It consists of a vibrating metal tip along with a spray of cool water.
-As the instrument is applied, the tartar gets cleared off and added to it, the gush of water flushes out the pocket.
+As the instrument is applied, the tartar gets cleared off and added to it, and the gush of water flushes out the pocket.

 Dental scaling is generally followed by a procedure known as root planing.
 Root planing reaches deeper to address the surface of the tooth’s root.
 This is done in the same manner as scaling.
 Root planing smooths the surface of the root so the gums can reattach properly.

 This process usually follows the procedure of scaling, its purpose being, smoothing out the surface of the roots so that the gum tissue can heal and attach with the teeth easily.
 Therefore the entire process of scaling and planning takes more than just a few dental visits.
 It however depends entirely on the condition of your gums and whether a portion of it or the entire gum region is affected!

 What Follows A Deep Cleaning Process?

 After the process of scaling and root planing, one might be faced with the following consequences:

 1. Swelling in the gums for a few days.